Image size 1600x900. Swimmer holding a steady pace in a lap pool.

 Common mistakes + quick fixes

-• Surging early: start at a pace you can repeat.
+• Going out too hard: start at a pace you can repeat for every 75 and 50.

-• Skipping rest: take full recovery so the pace stays even.
+• Skipping rest: take full recovery so your even split training stays controlled.

 FAQs